MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 For instance, if `IntPair` is a user-defined type with underlying type `(Int, Int)`, and `s` was a variable with value `IntPair(2, 3)`, then `s!` would be `(2, 3)`.

-For user-defined types defined in terms of other user-defined types. the unwrap operator may be repeated; for instance, `s!!` indicates the doubly-unwrapped value of `s`.
+For user-defined types defined in terms of other user-defined types, the unwrap operator may be repeated; for instance, `s!!` indicates the doubly-unwrapped value of `s`.
 Thus, if `WrappedPair` is a user-defined type with underlying type `IntPair`, and